cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 ## {% fa fa-angle-right %} How do I test content inside an iframe?

 Currently Cypress does not support selecting or accessing elements from within an iframe.
-You can read more about this {% issue 136 '#here' %}.
+You can read more about this {% issue 136 'here' %}.

-## {% fa fa-angle-right %} How do I preserve cookies/localstorage in between my tests?
+## {% fa fa-angle-right %} How do I preserve cookies / localStorage in between my tests?

-By default, Cypress automatically clears all cookies **before** each test to prevent state from building up.
+By default, Cypress automatically {% url "clears all cookies **before** each test" clearcookies %} to prevent state from building up.

-You can whitelist specific cookies to be preserved across tests:
+You can whitelist specific cookies to be preserved across tests using the {% url "Cypress.Cookies api" cookies %}:

 ```javascript
 // now any cookie with the name 'session_id' will